-Unaudited pro forma financial information
+Pro forma financial information

 On February 24, 2017, the Company's board of directors authorized the management of the Company to submit on a confidential basis a registration statement with the Securities and Exchange Commission ("SEC") for the Company to sell shares of its common stock to the public.
 Upon the closing of a qualified initial public offering, all of the Company's outstanding convertible preferred stock will automatically convert into common stock.
-The unaudited pro forma consolidated balance sheet and statement of convertible preferred stock and stockholders' (deficit) equity as of December 31, 2016 assumes the conversion of all outstanding convertible preferred stock into shares of common stock upon the completion of this proposed offering.
+The unaudited pro forma consolidated balance sheet and the unaudited statement of convertible preferred stock and stockholders' (deficit) equity as of March 31, 2017 assume the conversion of all outstanding convertible preferred stock into shares of common stock upon the completion of this proposed offering.